-1. Select a good USB cable (sound will be strongly influenced by the USB cable; interference & noise)
+- Select a good USB cable (sound will be strongly influenced by the USB cable; interference & noise) - 2.
 USB-Cable: Not longer than 5m, and the quality of shielding will also have some influence on the sound quality.
 Test several cables to optimise performance.
-Try adding a Ferrite Core as used on some network cables.

-In case your USB DAC has a network connection integrated too, we strongly recommend you to add a Ferrite Core on your network cable to minimize noise interferences.
+Try adding a Ferrite Core as used on some network cables - We strongly recommend you to add a Ferrite Core on your network cable to minimize noise interferences.
 Ferrite Core is shown below.

 - 4. For the PC / Mac an SSD hard disc is preferable SSD stands for Solid State Disk and has, in comparison to standard hard disc, no rotating elements inside.
 Another step to reduced interference.
 Sound will be even smoother and more detailed. - 5.
 Use your PC or Mac only for Music listening.
 Kill all unnecessary running apps.
 There is no need for a high performance super-fast PC.
 Standard processor is just fine. - 6.
-If you use Spotify streaming service, make sure you set the data rate to 320kps highest resolution.
+If you use Spotify streaming service, make sure you set the data rate to 320kps highest resolution. - 7.
+DSD playback.
+The NA-11S1 supports DSD2.8Mhz (64) and DSD5.6Mhz (128).
+In case of DSD2.8 playback "DSD 2.8224MHz" will be shown.
+For DSD5.6 it is "DSD>2.8224MHz", this >means bigger than 2.8.